 Please click here for the overview of how the grant is allocated for 2017 – 18

 Please click here for the overview of how the grant was allocated for 2016 – 17

 How we used the Sports Premium in 2016-17 to improve the quality and breadth of our PE provision:

-This has been the effect of the use of the Sports Premium Funding:
+What was the impact of the use of the Sports Premium Funding in 2016-17?

-Sport in schools is not always as simple as it seems.
-The best schools see sport as a vehicle to work on the development of the whole child.
-We are proud that within the past school year we have given our children more than a thousand separate opportunities to enjoy and/or compete.
-This year we will repeat this level of opportunity.
-Last year some of our teams won district competitions such as our girls’ football and cricket teams and our cross country teams.
-However we always prioritise participation and the pastoral and personal development of children through sport.
+We always prioritise participation and the pastoral and personal development of children through sport.
 We work hard to encourage sportsmanship, good manners, empathy and acceptance of others.
-We want children to love sport and to treat others with dignity and respect whether they win or lose.
+We want children to love sport and to treat each other and opponents with dignity and respect whether they win or lose.

 We manage to do all this because our families help us.
 They work with us, helping us to get our children to and from the various events.
 They also back up our high expectations of sporting participation and behaviour.
 Our families also understand that while we want to involve as many children as possible we can’t include every child every time, but that over time we will include as many as possible.

-This funding has helped us to improve our sporting provision for children and our quality of teaching.
-We have worked to provide sporting opportunities- especially competitive ones for our older children.
+This funding helped us to improve both our quality of teaching and to widen the range of our sporting provision for children.
+We have worked to provide sporting opportunities- especially competitive ones for our children.
 We have established a tradition of friendly, competitive participation in a variety of sports.

 We are a school that values sport and PE because: